devps23/roboshop-catalogue/README.md

 Connect to this instance with the mongo shell

 Copy
-mongosh docdb.cluster-cvkemucwmc9p.us-east-1.docdb.amazonaws.com:27017 --tls --tlsCAFile global-bundle.pem --retryWrites=false --username docdb --password roboshop12345
+mongosh docdb.cluster-cvkemucwmc9p.us-east-1.docdb.amazonaws.com:27017 --tls --tlsCAFile rds-combined-ca-bundle.pem --retryWrites=false --username docdb --password roboshop12345

 Connect to this instance with an application